aharris856/BETTER-Encryptor/README.md

-So I made this encryption algorithm a lot better, more complex in my opinion and faster as well than my pevious one. before I go into detail on the algorithm lemme just go over basic function calls on the seperated class files 'Encryptor.java' and 'Decryptor.java' you can use the GUI i provided and not have to create a run file but to do so here are a few examples of valid calls:
+So I made this encryption algorithm a lot better, more complex in my opinion and faster as well than my pevious one. before I go into detail on the algorithm lemme just go over basic function calls on the class files 'Encryptor.java' and 'Decryptor.java' you can use the GUI i provided and not have to create a run file but if you want your own run file here are a few examples of valid calls:

       public class EncryptionTester{
         public static void main(String[]args)